-The Student Debates are lively, cross-examination-style debates held annually during the ESA Annual Meeting.
-The Debates are an important educational, as well as entertaining, component of the meeting.
+The ESA Student Debates are lively, cross-examination-style debates held annually during ESA’s Annual Meeting.
+The Debates are an important educational, as well as entertaining, component of the ESA Meeting.

 The Best Debate Team Award will be awarded to the best student debate team out of all the teams participating at the National Student Debates.
 The winning team will receive $500 cash, and trophy with their university name engraved on it.
 The SAC Chair, who organizes the debates, selects the judging panel (which includes students, post docs, and faculty members) that will determine the winning team.